 County Commissioners voted unanimously to put a mask requirement in place beginning June 25, the Tallahassee Democrat reports.
 Chairman Bryan Desloge said he would review the order and local COVID-19 cases weekly to determine when to lift the local order.

 Manatee County commissioners on Sept.
 29 voted to end a mask mandate, the Sarasota Herald-Tribune reports.
 After initially voting a mask requirement down, County Commissioners on July 27 approved an ordinance to require face coverings worn inside private businesses, the Bradenton Herald reports.
 The countywide rule does not apply to children under age 6 or with certain medical conditions.

-County Commissioners approved a requirement June 19 for employees at businesses open to the public, including groceries, restaurants and retail establishments, to wear face coverings.
+County Commissioners has repealed its most recent mask mandate and now recommends businesses require masks.
+The Commission originally approved a requirement June 19 for employees at businesses open to the public, including groceries, restaurants and retail establishments, to wear face coverings.
 The order expired on Aug.
 10, CBS 12 News reports, and commissioners instead backed strong recommendations to wear masks in public.
 But on Aug.
-25, commissioners instituted a new mandate that will last until a state of emergency for COVID-19 is lifted, WPTV West Palm Beach reports.
+25, commissioners instituted a new mandate, WPTV West Palm Beach reports.